Background

 God has not only known which people would be saved, but also He has always viewed them as His own.
 Scripture refers to them as God's elect.
 Some theological traditions view the doctrine of election uneasily because it appears to disallow the free will of man.
 But man has no less freedom of choice because God exercises perfect sovereignty over all His creation.
 Human freedom and divine sovereignty are perhaps the supreme example of a difficult paradox that is nevertheless true.
 We cannot reconcile the two realities because we are finite beings with narrow vision and limited understanding.

 The doctrine of election has a secure foundation in God's Word, including the three parables we are now studying, for in all three the thing representing the repentant sinner returns to its original owner—to the one who possessed it before it was lost.
 The sheep comes back to its shepherd, the coin returns to the lady who originally counted it as her money, and the prodigal son is restored to his father.
 So also we who are believers belonged to our heavenly Father from the moment we were conceived.
-If we had died in our infancy, our souls would have gone to heaven, not hell.
-But after we passed the age of accountability, we all went astray into a life of sin, where, upon death, we would have faced damnation.
-Our loving God did not, however, allow us to die in our sinful condition.
+After we passed the age of accountability, we all went astray into a life of sin, where, upon death, we would have faced damnation.
+But our loving God did not allow us to die in our sinful condition.
 Although we were lost in sin's wilderness, He kept us from coming to destruction.
 Through the wooing of the Holy Spirit and the witness of the gospel, He brought us to repentance before it was too late and added us to the assembly of the righteous.
 That is, we were lost sheep restored to the safety of the flock.

-Unconvinced by our interpretation of the first parable, the Parable of the Lost Sheep, someone might offer another, attaching a much narrower meaning to it.
+Unconvinced by our interpretation of the Parable of the Lost Sheep, someone might offer an interpretation attaching a much narrower meaning to it.
 He might say that since a sinner cut off from God's people is represented as a lost sheep, he cannot be a sinner before salvation, but a backslidden believer.
 Yet Jesus presents the parable as a rebuke to the Pharisees who criticized Him for eating with publicans and sinners.
 It seems unrealistic to suppose that all these publicans and sinners had originally walked in fellowship with God.
-Jesus' association with them was scandalous precisely because some of them at least were seen as the moral dregs of society, with no history of such virtues as were prized by the Pharisees.
+Jesus' association with them was scandalous precisely because at least some of them were seen as the moral dregs of society, with no history of such virtues as were prized by the Pharisees.

 After the shepherd comes home, his rejoicing spills over into the whole village.
 Jesus says that their happy welcome pictures the joy in heaven after a sinner is converted.
 But although we learn that the village represents heaven, we are denied further information.
 Who exactly does the rejoicing?
 Is Jesus speaking of God Himself, of the angels, or of the saints who are now in God's presence?
 The best answer is probably that Jesus uses the term "heaven" comprehensively, with reference to the whole company already assembled there.
 The glad ones therefore include all those we have named: the dead saints and the angels as well as God in all three persons.
 The Epistle to the Hebrews alerts us that we should not imagine the dead saints as floating in a dreamlike state oblivious to what is happening now.
 In fact, they are a cloud of witnesses to the moment-by-moment victories that God's powerful hand is achieving in our world.